This document provides an overview of the SEM database. It includes:

 The diagram below shows the structure of the database, arrows indicating how records are linked, and distinguishes fields containing data input from the reports from those holding linkage data.
 Two points should be obvious: the 'members' table, based on the branch membership lists which appear in every Annual Report is the key to the entire structure; and the database scarcely obeys the relational model despite being implemented using a relational database package.
 There are various detailed pragmatic reasons for this, but the more general reason is that we have no definitive list of the fundamental entities with which we are concerned: the individual members of the union.
 There was no master register - the union's Registration Book only covers part of the period and does not appear to list all members joining after it was started - and the union never used a system of membership numbers to identify individuals.
 We have therefore had to assemble career histories using members' names which were neither unique - there are many a 'Thomas Smith' - nor consistent - the same man might sometimes appear as 'Tom Smyth'.

 While the reports provide many clues to help resolve these ambiguities,

-result of a process of inference in which many of the individual
+a process of inference in which many of the individual decisions can be

-same man.
-The 'lifeline' program listed in appendix A follows
+The 'lifeline' program listed in appendix A follows these linkage fields